bitfactory-software/anyxx/README_for_doxygen/README.md

 ```
 Showcase 3 demonstrates how to use the Any++ library to implement open multi-dispatch (type-erased binary operators) in C++.
 In this example:
 - Two types, circle and square, are defined, each with a name() method.
 - A figure trait is declared using the Any++ macro system, specifying a name() function.
+- - The `ANY` macro is an extension of the `TRAIT` macro.
+It defines the requested behavior (trait interface) and additionally creates a typedef for an `any`
+  type, named `any_<first parameter of macro>`, that uses this trait.
+The generated trait itself has a template parameter for the Proxy type,
+  which is defaulted to the last parameter of the `ANY` macro.
 - The dispatch<R(Args...)> mechanism is used to define a type-erased, runtime-resolved binary operator (operator<=>) for comparing two any_figure<> objects.
 - The dispatch table is populated with custom comparison logic for each pair of types (circle vs circle, circle vs square, etc.), returning the appropriate std::partial_ordering result.
 - The compare_each function iterates over all pairs of figures, compares them using the type-erased operator, and outputs the results.